grafana/grafana-plugin-sdk-go/data/contract_docs/heatmap.md

 </table>

+Note: [Timeseries wide](./timeseries.md#time-series-wide-format-timeserieswide) can be used directly as heatmap-buckets, in this case each value field becomes a row in the heatmap.

 ## Heatmap scanlines (HeatmapScanlines)

 In this format, each row in the frame indicates the value of a single cell in a heatmap.